 Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Uncategorized

 Christopher Phillips is the Electronic and Information Technology Accessibility Coordinator at Utah State University.
-He is responsible for making sure campus electronic and information technology is accessible and he is currently focused on implementing a recently passed campus-wide accessibility policy.
+He is responsible for making sure campus electronic and information technology is accessible and he is currently focused creative ideas and solutions to implement more inclusive digital experiences.

-His professional background in special education, instructional design, web development and product management and loves working towards inclusive digital experiences.
+He brings his previous worked in special education, instructional design, web development and product management to accessibility work.

 Clint Stoker is the Universal Access Initiatives coordinator at Salt Lake Community College.
 He worked as a trainer when he was asked to assisted on a college committee for accessibility.
 That changed everything.
 Now he trains faculty and staff on universal design and leads initiatives to make the college more accessible to all students.

 - Accessibility Universal Design Clint Stoker PowerPoint Presentation